-- Wear him out: Just like us, tired tots are more likely to want sleep.
+- Wear him out: Just like us, tired tots are more likely to succumb to sleep.
 Tiring little ones out by getting them out in the playground for a play in the morning usually does the trick.
 If you don’t feel like battling your toddler in the car seat (or risk him falling asleep for 10 minutes on your way home), try going for a walk around the block.
-Any physical activity will help to burn off some of that toddler stream.
+Any physical activity will help to burn off some of that toddler steam.

 - Tweak his nap times: Is he perhaps not tired for bed when you put him down, or even overtired?
 As a rule of thumb, overstimulated toddlers are harder to coax into going to bed.
 When your little one ditches his morning sleep, you’ll need to bring his usual afternoon nap forward to just after lunch.
 That way he’ll be tired again come night time, while avoiding avoid overtiredness through the day.